sgraden/vpc/apis.md

 	* `404: A rule with the specified identifier could not be found.`

 ### PATCH/security_groups/{security_group_id}/rules/{id}
 Updates the properties of an existing rule on a security group.
+The IP address defaults to IPv4.

 * **Required Parameters**:
 	* `security_group_id`: The security group identifier.